Cultural conflicts in the workplace

-For some purposes this configuration is of course practical, but I don’t believe it is ideal for any situation.
+For some purposes, this configuration is, of course, practical, but I don’t believe it is ideal for any situation.

 And it is totally disastrous if you have a group of people who are in the middle of a conflict.
 Only if you are a lawyer representing one of the parties it makes sense with a configuration like this because it will keep the conflict alive forever.

-That is because there are only things in there that separates people.
+That is because there are only things in there that separate people.
 The table creates a division and distance that underpins the psychological and emotional distance you had when you entered the room.
 The person who takes the seat with the gadget controls inevitably gets control of what is happening.

 We were recently in a situation like this, where we decided to try something we have never tried before.
 We usually take them out of the meeting room and into a location where they are all equal.
 It can be a room without chairs and tables, or somewhere outside.

 This situation was quite severe and it had been going on for a long time.
-It was a conflict between the sales department, the product development department and the owners (family owned company) – a threesome.
+It was a conflict between the sales department, the product development department and the owners (family-owned company) – a threesome.
 If two of them could have gone along they could have ended the conflict.
 But that was not the case.